-Items need to be brought to be clean-up site at the shelter parking lot by City Hall, 200 Park Street.
-For the elderly or disabled, the City workers will pick up items at your residence if you have items placed curbside.
-You MUST call 715-359-5230 by Tuesday the week of the clean-up to make arrangements for payment and pickup.
+Items need to be brought to the cleanup site at the parking lot by City Hall, 200 Park Street.
+For the elderly or disabled, the City workers will pick up items at your residence if you have item/s placed curbside.
+You MUST call 715-359- 5230 by Tuesday the week of the cleanup to make arrangements for payment and pickup.

 Items Not Accepted:

 Garbage, compost material, building material, florescent light bulbs, oil based paint, chemicals.